• Skip to main content

 ways to make ramen noodles healthy

-Yeah, I know it’s a stretch, but bear with me and keep reading…
+I know it’s a stretch, but humor me and keep reading.

-Now, while I realize that pasta may not be the best thing in the world for you to eat and ramen is probably in the “caked on, stuck on” the bottom of the barrel of choices of pasta, or food in general…
+According to some, pasta isn’t the best thing in the world to eat and ramen is probably in the “stuck on the bottom of the barrel” of choices.

-… I ALSO realize that, hey, times are really tough for a lot of people and more and more people are resorting to cheaper (crappier quality) foods in order to save money and simply… SURVIVE during rough economic times.
+But times are tough for a lot of people who, as a result, are resorting to cheaper (crappier quality) foods in order to save money and simply SURVIVE during rough economic times.

-And I ain’t gonna lie, ramen noodles have definitely graced our pantry at one time or another during rough times and even not-so-rough times!
+I get it.
+Ramen noodles have definitely graced our pantry during both rough and not-so-rough times.

-Okay again, the noodles aren’t the best things in the world to eat BUT…
+Again, the noodles aren’t the best thing in the world to eat BUT…

-I’d have to say that the FLAVOR PACKETS are probably the main thing making this already not-so-good food item even worse!
+I’d suffice it to say the FLAVOR PACKETS are probably the main thing making this already not-so-good food item even worse!

 Delicious ramen made WITHOUT using the seasoning packet